MiguelCastillo/Brackets-Themes/README.md

 * Automatic loading of CodeMirror's themes shipped with Brackets.
 * Enjoy a variety of <i>custom</i> themes created by other users like yourself!
 For <i>custom</i> themes 101 primer, please read below.
+* Configure font size and font type.
+* Disable scrollbars defined in themes.
+Good if you just want to use the default scrollbars.
+* Support for LESS files!
 * Configure custom folders to load themes from.
 This is good if you want to have a folder to hold your custom themes that you want to persist after Brackets/Themes updates.